YBkhrv/Aspose/source/index.rst

 ------------------

 Aspose.OMR for .NET main feature is a recognition.
 API can recognize photos and scans in multiple image formats:JPEG, PNG, GIF, TIFF.
 In order to recognize images OMR engine requires .omr file, which is a template that describes position and content of the form.
 Generation provides template with each created form and we offer GUI application for creating template from any user image.
-Recognition process is fast and accurate and takes just a couple of seconds per image, depending on the image quality and size.The recognition results can be saved as JSON or CSV files
+Recognition process is fast and accurate and takes just a couple of seconds per image, depending on the image quality and size.The recognition results can be saved as JSON or CSV files.

 ::